 If you walked, you can catch the 5B bus back from Bideford Quay – just cross the bridge, turn right and you’ll find the bus stops.

 Puffing Billy is about 15 miles from our eco lodges and cottage at Wheatland Farm, but if you take the bus your day out starts a mile and a half away at the Winkleigh Bus stop.
+You could borrow a farm bike and lock it up at the bus stop.
 If you’re car-less and have young children with you we can sometimes run you down there.